Marcos Giron: 2022: Top 50 & first ATP Tour final

-Giron started his grass-court season at the BOSS Open in Stuttgart.
-He lost in the first round to German wildcard, Jan-Lennard Struff, despite having two match points in the third set tiebreak.
-At the Halle Open, he was defeated in the first round by fourth seed and world No. 9, Félix Auger-Aliassime.
-In Mallorca, he reached the quarterfinals where he lost to second seed, world No. 6, and eventual champion, Stefanos Tsitsipas.
-Ranked No. 65 at Wimbledon, he upset 24th seed and world No. 29, Holger Rune, in the first round.
+Giron started his grass court season at the BOSS Open in Stuttgart.
+He lost in the first round to German wildcard Jan-Lennard Struff, despite having two match points in the third set tiebreak.
+At the Halle Open, he was defeated in the first round by Félix Auger-Aliassime.
+In Mallorca, he reached the quarterfinals where he lost to second seed Stefanos Tsitsipas.
+At Wimbledon, he upset 24th seed Holger Rune in the first round.
 He lost in the second round to Alex Molčan.

 Giron started his US Open series at the Atlanta Open.
-He lost in the first round to Kwon Soon-woo; he led by a break in the third set, but he was unable to get the victory.
-At the Citi Open in Washington, D.C., he was defeated in the first round by 2019 champion and eventual champion, Nick Kyrgios.
-Getting past qualifying at the National Bank Open in Montreal, he lost in the first round to 15th seed and world No. 18, Roberto Bautista Agut.
-Making it past qualifying at the Western & Southern Open, he beat fellow qualifier and 2019 finalist, David Goffin, in the first round.
-He was defeated in the second round by 15th seed and world No. 19, Bautista Agut.
-Ranked No. 56 at the US Open, he lost in the first round to 22nd seed, world No. 26, compatriot, and eventual semifinalist, Frances Tiafoe.
+He lost in the first round to Kwon Soon-woo despite leading by a break in the third set.
+At the Citi Open in Washington, D.C., he was defeated in the first round by eventual champion Nick Kyrgios.
+Getting past qualifying at the National Bank Open in Montreal, he lost in the first round to Roberto Bautista Agut.
+Making it past qualifying at the Western & Southern Open, he beat David Goffin in the first round.
+He was defeated in the second round by Bautista Agut.
+At the US Open, he lost in the first round to Frances Tiafoe.

-Seeded third at the San Diego Open, Giron reached his maiden ATP tour final after defeating top seed and world No. 25, Dan Evans, in his semifinal match.
-He lost in the final to 5th seed and compatriot, Brandon Nakashima.
+Seeded third at the San Diego Open, Giron reached his maiden ATP tour final after defeating Dan Evans in his semifinal match.
+He lost in the final to Brandon Nakashima.
+Competing at the first edition of the Gijón Open, he was defeated in the second round by Dominic Thiem in three sets.
+In Antwerp, he lost in the first round to Sebastian Korda.
+At the Erste Bank Open in Vienna, he upset Cameron Norrie in the second round.
+He lost in his quarterfinal match to Grigor Dimitrov.